 ‘Pacey, dark and surprises to the bitter end.
 Loved it’ – Fiona Barton

-Twenty-one years ago, Dr Richard Carter and his wife Pamela were murdered in what has become the most infamous double murder of the modern age.
+Twenty-one years ago, Pamela Carter and her husband Richard were murdered in what has become the most infamous double murder of the modern age.
 Ten-year-old Sara Carter – nicknamed the Angel of Death – spent eight years in a children’s secure unit and is living quietly under an assumed name with a family of her own.